flaviaNshanghala/DSAassignment2/README.md

 # DSAassignment2

 FACULTY OF COMPUTING AND INFORMATICS

 DEPARTMENT OF SOFTWARE ENGINEERING

 Assignment 2

 Course Title: Distributed Systems and Applications

 Course Code: DSA612S

 Assessment: Second Assignment

 Released on: 25/09/2024.

 Due date: 14/10/ 2024 at 11h59AM

 Total Marks: 100

-Containerized Microservices with Ballerina and Kafka Description
+Containerized Microservices with Ballerina and Kafka

+Description:

 In this project, we are working on part of a larger logistics system.
 This system handles requests for package delivery from multiple providers, offering specialized services for different types of shipments, such as standard delivery, express delivery, and international